CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 But then is SALI LMSS really needed then ??? ... or could an AALE just in fact absorb the useful features of SALI LMSS and transform the interoperability issue into some SQL plug-in compatible with AALE own B/L/T/ design.

-Both options may be confronted with the condition of feasibility previous legal standardization anyhow.
+Both options may be confronted to adverse conditions of previous feasibility of legal standardization anyhow.

 This could end up looking like a "patchwork" especially across jurisdictions and unstructured dynamic data.